mwadtkae/BMW_ETK_ONLINE/index.md

 # Welcome to BMW ONLINE ETK GitHub Page 🚗

-This project

-The project was convert the **BMW ETK (electronic parts catalogue)** from ETK database to mysql.
+This project project was convert the **BMW ETK (electronic parts catalogue)** from ETK database to mysql.
 “All parts, part numbers, pictures, categories, prices, parts weight.... all data “ And make all thing online like e-commerce platform “